-With 23 million people in this country living in long-term recovery, there is an untapped constituency with the potential to radically alter the course of this public health crisis.
-Individually and collectively, by simply being open about life today — people can demystify recovery, destigmatize addiction, and change the horrific fact that millions of people struggling with substance use disorders are neglected, criminalized and left dying from a that is treatable.
+With 23-million people in this country living in long-term recovery, there is an untapped constituency with the potential to radically alter the course of this public health crisis.
+Individually and collectively, by simply being open about life today, people can demystify recovery, destigmatize addiction, and change the horrific fact that millions of people struggling with substance use disorders are neglected, criminalized and left dying from a treatable disease.